triciasykes/lecture-notes/ruby-rspec.md

 require_relative 'rspec_book'

 describe 'Book' do
-  it 'has to be real' do
+  it 'when a book is instantiated' do
     expect{ Book.new }.to_not raise_error
   end
 end
 ```
 Now let's write the code that will make the test pass